 The connection with Fellmeth’s class was made by our Digital Media Intern and Pre-Med student Rylie Maineville ‘18.
 While helping oversee our virtual reality system, Mainville was inspired to consider how VR might be of use to students studying anatomy.
 Learners can see organs within the body, without having to dissect a cadaver, and these organs can be witnessed while simulating body functions and diseases.
 This creates a much more interactive, visual learning environment to aid and cement understanding.

-The primary project team for this course will be Scott Paul, Kyle Burnham, and Rylie Mainville ’18.
+The primary project team for this course is Scott Paul, Ben Salzman, and Rylie Mainville ’18.

 The Research and Instructional Design (RID) team of Hamilton College’s Library and Information Technology Services (LITS) has acquired the use of a room on Burke’s third floor of the library for our Campus of the Future technology!
 With windows on two sides, we have a gorgeous view of the quad and the entrance to the library.

 We’ve started setting up the equipment—there’s just enough room for a small-scale VIVE experience!
 The Sprout Pro, zWorkstation with DreamColor Z27x Studio Display, and the 3D Structured Light Scanner Pro S3 will also call this room home.
 A cabinet houses miscellaneous supplies and other technologies, like our 3D printer filament.
 Our Instructional Technology Apprentice Judy Zhou ‘19 will be getting comfortable in this space as she learns about our new tech!